 Meet the Board

 Joe began his career serving in a Special Operations Unit in the Army in the late 1980s.
 He had a strong desire to bring his knowledge and experience from the military to the public so he became a police officer with Alliance Police Department and received training from some of the best instructors in the United States and abroad.
+In November of 2022 Joe was promoted to Sgt.

 Operationally, Joe has participated in and led over 300 critical operations from protective details to high-risk warrants to barricades.
 Joe is a state certified firearms instructor in multiple weapon platforms, certified instructor through Homeland Security in several counter-terrorism topics, as well as an NRA certified instructor.